310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 [^1]: The shadow Madara talks about is Jungian psychology.
 [^2]: In Japan, the season for ghost stories is typically in summer.
 [^3]: He unusually asks for permission with *dame kana*.
+[^4]: Fun fact, Swahili has a similar pronunciation to Japanese, hence why Chiaki chose it as his excuse.
-[^4]: Originally, Hajime says that he can’t do <a href="https://www.sakaagari-kotsu.com/practice/maemawari-ori.html" target="_blank">this</a> (that other people can normally do), as it's common for Japanese kids to do it.
+[^5]: Originally, Hajime says that he can’t do <a href="https://www.sakaagari-kotsu.com/practice/maemawari-ori.html" target="_blank">this</a> (that other people can normally do), as it's common for Japanese kids to do it.
 But since that’s not really common in western culture, I changed it to swinging on monkey bars.
+[^6]: This is a reference to <a href="https://ensemble-stars.fandom.com/wiki/Crash_Course" target="_blank">Crash Course</a>.